aharden/pe-azure/containers/README.md

 Prepares an Ubuntu 16.04 LTS server with two data disks to run Puppet Enterprise.
 Used by the `monolith` template.

+### `ubuntu_compile.sh`

+Prepares an Ubuntu 16.04 LTS server with one data disk to join a Puppet Enterprise deployment as a compile master.
+Used by the `compile_master` template.

 ## puppet

 This container holds the Puppet Enterprise tarballs for Ubuntu 16.04 LTS that